LAFLAMIE1024/Dissertation/README.md

   To assess their performance, these methods are compared from different aspects in this paper, including **reconstruction errors**, **statistical behaviours** and **running speeds**.

+- 20/06/2024

+  Normalized Root Mean Square Error (NRMSE) : scales are different for different features of the dataset.
+Once NRMSE is calculated for each variable in the dataset then Mean of NRMSE is calculated for the dataset and is used as a measure to assess performance of the imputation methods ...
+MNAR is often considered as worst missing type as it may lead to biased result whereas MCAR and MAR might lead to loss of statistical power [1](https://www.tandfonline.com/doi/full/10.1080/08839514.2019.1637138)

+  Basically, NRMSE is calculating the difference between imputed value and the normalized true value.

+  The task of the data set is not necessary to be classfication, that is, it could also be regression, clustering.